sapirmadmon/ReactiveShoppingBlogService/README.md

 # ReactiveShoppingBlogService

 ## Description
-This Microservice built in Java using SpringBoot framework, with Gradle build tools.<br>
+Reactive Blog Microservice.<br>
-The database was configured using using neo4j to store the data.
+This Microservice built in Java using SpringBoot framework, with Gradle build tools.

 ## Usage